 Bank Negara's CREST Requirement

-Bank Negara Malaysia's Risk Management in Technology (RMiT) framework specifically requires financial institutions to engage CREST-accredited providers for penetration testing.
-This requirement ensures:
+Bank Negara Malaysia's Risk Management in Technology (RMiT) framework specifically expects financial institutions to obtain independent, technically competent assurance.
+CREST-style controls help buyers evaluate:

 - Consistent quality across all financial institution assessments